AbdoMusk/Apache-Kafka/kafka-topics.md

 Apache Kafka offsets represent the position of a message within a Kafka Partition.
 Offset numbering for every partition starts at `0` and is incremented for each message sent to a specific Kafka partition.
 This means that Kafka offsets only have a meaning for a specific partition, e.g., offset 3 in partition 0 doesn’t represent the same data as offset 3 in partition 1.

+> [!TIP]
-Kafka Offset Ordering
+> Kafka Offset Ordering

-If a topic has more than one partition, Kafka guarantees the order of messages within a partition, but there is no ordering of messages across partitions.
+> If a topic has more than one partition, Kafka guarantees the order of messages within a partition, but there is no ordering of messages across partitions.

 Even though we know that messages in Kafka topics are deleted over time (as seen above), the offsets are not re-used.
 They continually are incremented in a never-ending sequence.